MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2.md

    Enter **Y** to accept the license agreement.

-### Update EXO V2 module
+### Update the EXO V2 module

-If the V2 module is already installed on your computer, you can run the following commands to see the version that's currently installed and update it if necessary.
+If the EXO V2 module is already installed on your computer, you can run the following commands to see the version that's currently installed and update it if necessary.

-1. To see the version of the V2 module that's currently installed, run the following commands:
+1. To see the version of the EXO V2 module that's currently installed, run the following commands:

    ```PowerShell
    Import-Module ExchangeOnlineManagement; Get-Module ExchangeOnlineManagement
    ```

-2. Run the following command to update the V2 module to latest version that's available in the PowerShell Gallery:
+2. Run the following command to update the EXO V2 module to latest version that's available in the PowerShell Gallery:

    ```PowerShell
    Update-Module -Name ExchangeOnlineManagement